Dr. Alex Stone, DPT, CSCS

 Looking for a massage gun that’s easy on your itchy skin?
 Look no further than the Urikar Pro 2!

-This slow-revving device has a longer stroke and only revs between 1000 to 2000 rpm, making it a great choice for those with sensitive skin.
+This slow-revving device has a longer stroke and only revs between 1,000 to 2,000 rpm, making it a great choice for sensitive skin users.

-And to top it off, it even has a heated attachment to help soothe your skin.
+To top it off, it has a heated attachment to help soothe your sensitive skin.

-The gun also comes with 5 other attachments, including an air-cushioned head and a foamy ball, which can both work well for the problem.
+The gun has 5 other attachments, including an air-cushioned head and a foamy ball, which can work well for the problem.

 And the best part?
 It’s only $62.9 with the URIKAR02 code applied at the checkout.